axonweb3/spark/tx-builder/src/ckb/tests/README.md

-The testing of the transaction has been moved to `devtools/tx-tests/`
+The testing of transactions has been moved to `devtools/tx-tests/`